-The Tarlati town rulers had to relinquish the following castles: Anghiari, Gaenna, Pianettole, Montagutello, Carciano, Valialla and Ranco, and the fortresses Pantaneto and Elci as well.#5
+The Tarlati town rulers had to relinquish the following castles: Anghiari, Gaenna, Pianettole, Montagutello, Carciano, Valialla and Ranco, and the fortresses Pantaneto and Elci as well.

-The Guelph priori of Arezzo ordered the castle of the Ghibelline Tarlati in Arezzo to be razed to the ground, eradicating even the shadow and physiognomy of the old castle ("ita quod nulla effigies castri ibi remaneat").#6
+The Guelph priori of Arezzo ordered the castle of the Ghibelline Tarlati in Arezzo to be razed to the ground, eradicating even the shadow and physiognomy of the old castle ("ita quod nulla effigies castri ibi remaneat").

 Nevertheless, Florence allowed the remaining branch of the family to keep four hamlets that were their property.
-In the following years, they remained loyal to Florence, residing at their family seat of Castello Montanina.#7
+In the following years, they remained loyal to Florence, residing at their family seat of Castello Montanina.

-Florence accepted Anghiari's decision and behaved generously.#8 The municipality was allowed to keep all taxes (gabella) collected on wine, contracts, fatstock and piazzas; the exceptions were tolls and the tax on salt.
+Florence accepted Anghiari's decision and behaved generously.
+The municipality was allowed to keep all taxes (gabella) collected on wine, contracts, fatstock and piazzas; the exceptions were tolls and the tax on salt.

 No taxes were raised on poultry, eggs, cheese, wood, melons, pears, apples and other fruit, citrus fruits, oil, barley, pulses and other foodstuffs.
 There was no taxing of grain, broad beans, oats and other things either.
+No dues were paid on the sale of animals, apart from horses and mules.
+The only dues paid on fatstock were for slaughtering.